-Everybody wants to know the Amazon Buy Box formula because everyone wants to know how to win the Buy Box!
-Unfortunately very few people are privy to it, and those people just happen to sit in the elite, inner circle of Amazon.
+Everyone wants to know the secret to unlocking Amazon’s Buy Box formula because they want to know how to win the Buy Box most effectively.
+Unfortunately, very few people are privy to it, and those people just so happen to sit in the elite, inner circle of Amazon.

 A plethora of articles have been written about how to outsmart the Buy Box, and while many of them might work in specific situations, these are generally oversimplified, outdated, or just plain wrong.

-Below are the most commonly spread rumors about the Buy Box:
+Below are the most commonly spread theories about the Buy Box:

-This is a theory that emerged in the summer of 2012.
-It claims that if a seller undercuts the lowest competition by a certain percentage and then takes off an extra penny, they will always win the Buy Box.
+This theory claims that if a seller undercuts the lowest competition by a certain percentage and then takes off an extra penny, they will always win the Buy Box.

 The idea may have gained popularity because when it was tested on low-end products, it created a lot of false positives.

-Although lowering prices always increases one’s chances of winning the Buy Box, as will be discussed, the claim that a certain equation will guarantee the Buy Box, certainly holds no truth.
+Although lowering prices always increases one’s chances of winning the Buy Box, the claim that a certain equation will guarantee the Buy Box certainly holds no truth.

 Continually lowering the price creates price wars between sellers, driving down profit margins on all sides.